AntiBargu/AntiBargu/Readme.md

 - 🔭 I’m currently working on AI Online-Inference services in the medical field

-- 🌱 I’m currently learning LLM/LangChain/Performance Profiling/ebpf
+- 🌱 I’m currently learning Performance Profiling/ebpf

 - 👯 I’m looking to collaborate on Windows Client Development